 Several lines of evidence support the causal relevance of MSH3 deficiency to the initiation of genetic instability and tumorigenesis.
-Around 50% of MSI tumors contain somatic frameshift mutations in the (A)8 tract in codons 381-383 of MSH3. ^{57,63,64} The detection of LOH in some of these tumors supports the role of MSH3 and MSH6 as primary mutators.
-In CRC and human colon epithelial cells, MSH3 deficiency is associated with EMAST ([AAAG]n repeats) and MSI-L at dinucleotide repeats and results in the formation of double-strand breaks and significant changes in the proteome. ^{57,65}
+Around 50% of MSI tumors contain somatic frameshift mutations in the (A)8 tract in codons 381-383 of MSH3.
+The detection of LOH in some of these tumors supports the role of MSH3 and MSH6 as primary mutators.
+In CRC and human colon epithelial cells, MSH3 deficiency is associated with EMAST ([AAAG]n repeats) and MSI-L at dinucleotide repeats and results in the formation of double-strand breaks and significant changes in the proteome.

-In yeast and extracts of $Msh3^{-/-}$ cells, Msh3 deficiency leads to a partial MMR defect and MSI.^{66-68} In mouse models, elimination of either Msh3 or Msh6 alone still maintains some functional MMR activity, which is consistent with the persistence of the MutS α or MutS β heterodimer, respectively.
-Of all MMR-knockout mice, Msh3-deficient mice exhibited the lowest, yet still significantly elevated, mutation frequencies in comparison to wild-type mice.68 relevance of MSH3 germline variants in cancer predisposition has remained uncertain until now.
+In yeast and extracts of $Msh3^{-/-}$ cells, Msh3 deficiency leads to a partial MMR defect and MSI.66-68 In mouse models, elimination of either Msh3 or Msh6 alone still maintains some functional MMR activity, which is consistent with the persistence of the MutS $\alpha$ or MutS $\beta$ heterodimer, respectively.
+Of all MMR-knockout mice, Msh3-deficient mice exhibited the lowest, yet still significantly elevated, mutation frequencies in comparison to wildtype mice.

+Whereas MLH1, MSH2, MSH6, and PMS2 are established genes associated with Lynch syndrome, the causal relevance of MSH3 germline variants in cancer predisposition has remained uncertain until now.
 To date, MSH3 mutations have neither been consistently linked to a Lynchlike phenotype nor described in polyposis cases.
-In several previous studies, common MSH3 polymorphisms were significantly associated with CRC and prostate cancer as low-penetrance risk alleles. ^{69-72} In contrast, a potentially high-penetrance pathogenic MSH3 germline mutation has very rarely been identified in persons with a suspected predisposition to cancer. ^{73,74} Msh3-deficient mice develop late-onset MSI gastrointestinal cancers.
-However, given the small number of reported tumors, the significance of this finding remains unclear, and survival did not differ significantly from that of wild-type control animals. ^{67,75,76}
+In several previous studies, common MSH3 polymorphisms were significantly associated with CRC and prostate cancer as low-penetrance risk alleles.69-72 In contrast, a potentially high-penetrance pathogenic MSH3 germline mutation has very rarely been identified in persons with a suspected predisposition to cancer.
+Msh3-deficient mice develop late-onset MSI gastrointestinal cancers.
+However, given the small number of reported tumors, the significance of this finding remains unclear, and survival did not differ significantly from that of wild-type control animals.